 The data used in the partial internal model is provided by different departments: Accounting, Controlling, Reinsurance, Actuarial, Risk Management, Claims and Underwriting.
 In addition, most of the natural catastrophe model results come from external service providers.
 Data quality is subject to a governance framework with a special focus on the validation of the appropriateness, accuracy, and completeness of the data used in the model.

-Business RiskForecast data (planned premiums, exposure and costs), both historical and for the modelled year Accounting data (actual premiums and costs) for historical years Historical exposure data by line of businessPremium Risk - non-CATAccounting (e.g. premiums and costs) Forecast data (e.g. planned premiums and costs) Historical claims data by each single claim Historical data of sums insured and risk years exposure Information on the reinsurance structure Information on payment patternsPremium Risk - CATNatural catastrophes: Data on exposure and contractual limits at a granularity required by the external model Man-Made scenarios: Deatiled information on sums insured and PML in force Risk category Input data Historical exposure data by line of business Accounting (e.g. premiums and costs) Forecast data (e.g. planned premiums and costs) Historical claims data by each single claim Historical data of sums insured and risk years exposure Information on the reinsurance structure Information on payment patterns Natural catastrophes: Data on exposure and contractual limits at a granularity required by the external model Man-Made scenarios: Deatiled information on sums insured and PML in force Business Risk Forecast data (planned premiums, exposure and costs), both historical and for the modelled year Accounting data (actual premiums and costs) for historical years Premium Risk - non-CATAccounting (e.g. premiums and costs) Forecast data (e.g. planned premiums and costs) Historical claims data by each single claim Historical data of sums insured and risk years exposure Information on the reinsurance structure Information on payment patternsPremium Risk - CATNatural catastrophes: Data on exposure and contractual limits at a granularity required by the external model Man-Made scenarios: Deatiled information on sums insured and PML in force Historical exposure data by line of business Information on the reinsurance structure Information on payment patterns Premium Risk - CAT Natural catastrophes: Data on exposure and contractual limits at a granularity required by the external model Man-Made scenarios: Deatiled information on sums insured and PML in force Premium Risk - non-CAT Accounting (e.g. premiums and costs) Forecast data (e.g. planned premiums and costs) Historical claims data by each single claim Historical data of sums insured and risk years exposure Premium Risk - CAT Natural catastrophes: Data on exposure and contractual limits at a granularity required by the external model Man-Made scenarios: Deatiled information on sums insured and PML in force Information on the reinsurance structure Information on payment patterns Man-Made scenarios: Deatiled information on sums insured and PML in force Premium Risk - CAT Natural catastrophes: Data on exposure and contractual limits at a granularity required by the external model Deserve Diels Uisteries slatere was off date by each single slater Man-Made scenarios: Deatiled information on sums insured and PML in force Reserve KISK Historical claims run-off data by each single claim Reserve Risk Historical claims run-off data by each single claim
+Risk category Input data Business Risk Forecast data (planned premiums, exposure and costs), both historical and for the modelled year Accounting data (actual premiums and costs) for historical years Historical exposure data by line of business Premium Risk - non-CAT Accounting (e.g. premiums and costs) Forecast data (e.g. planned premiums and costs) Historical claims data by each single claim Historical data of sums insured and risk years exposure Information on the reinsurance structure Information on payment patterns Natural catastrophes: Data on exposure and contractual Premium Risk - CAT limits at a granularity required by the external model Man-Made scenarios: Deatiled information on sums insured and PML in force Reserve Risk Historical claims run-off data by each single claim

-Table 72.
+Table 73.
 Input data by risk category